 - Take Public Transportation: There are dozens of cab companies that will gladly take you home (for a fee).
 The bus system is another option if one is running within walking distance of your location.

 - AAA Tipsy Tow: This is a free service offered during the holidays by AAA (whether you are a member or not).
 It gets your vehicle, and you, home within a five-mile radius.
 Their number is 1-888-AAA-HELP (222-4357).

 - Stay the Night: Most hosts care about their guests’ safety.
 If you have had too much and there is not a better option, stay the night where you are.

-If all else fails, and you do end up drinking, driving, and are pulled over by police, there is hope.
+If all else fails, and you do end up drinking, driving, and being pulled over by police, there is hope.
 Make sure that you have a trusted, knowledgeable attorney to call to assist you in everything that happens after the DUI.
 Having processed cases in excess of 3,000, Attorney Thomas Nicholas Cvietkovich can be that life-altering phone call.
-To schedule a free consultation with our San Jose DUI defense lawyer, call (408) 898-9653.
+To schedule a free consultation with our San Jose DUI defense lawyer, call (408) 898-9770.